LatifahBenta/PROJECT01/exercise1.md

 Your dengue_seq.txt file should now have lowercase letters, you can confirm this using the `cat` command

-To count the number of bases and output the organisms with the highest and list number of bases a script file called **_counts.sh_** is in the files section which you can run using the command `bash counts.sh`
+To count the number of bases and output the organisms with the highest and least number of bases a script file called **_counts.sh_** is in the files section which you can run using the command `bash counts.sh`

-The output for this command should look something like this :wink
+The output for this command should look something like this:

-Organism with the highest number of base pairs: NC_001477.1 Dengue virus 1, complete genome with 10735 bases.
+**Organism with the highest number of base pairs: NC_001477.1 Dengue virus 1, complete genome with 10735 bases.**
-Organism with the least number of base pairs: NC_001478.1 Digitaria streak virus, complete genome with 2701 bases.
+**Organism with the least number of base pairs: NC_001478.1 Digitaria streak virus, complete genome with 2701 bases.**

 Thank you!!! 👋